Easy, No-Knead Bread Recipe with Cottage Cheese

 1/2 cup toasted wheat germ

-Stir together 1 cup of the flour and the yeast; set aside.
-In a medium saucepan heat and stir cottage cheese, water, sugar, margarine, onion, and salt till warm and margarine is almost melted.
-Add to the flour mixture; add egg.
+Add the warm liquids to the flour/yeast mixture, then stir in the egg.
 Beat with an electric mixer on low speed for 30 seconds, scraping bowl constantly.
 Beat on high speed for 3 minutes more.

-Stir in wheat germ and remaining flour (the batter will be stiff).
 Spoon into a well-greased pan.
 Cover and let rise in a warm place till nearly double (50-60 minutes).

-Bake in a 375° oven for 25-30 minutes (30-35 if you are using a loaf pan) or until the bread sounds hollow when lightly tapped.
+Bake in a 375° oven for 25-30 minutes (30-35 minutes if you are using a loaf pan) or until the bread sounds hollow when the bottom of the pan is lightly tapped.
 If necessary, cover with foil the last 10 minutes to prevent over-browning.
-Remove from pan.
-Serve warm or cool.

-I add a bit more liquid than the half cup of water in the recipe; the first several times I made this it was too dry for my taste.
-This bread is dense with a heavier crumb.
-In other words, it is quite delicious but it's more like an artisan bread than a sandwich loaf.
+This delicious bread is dense with a heavier crumb, more like an artisan bread than a sandwich loaf.
 We enjoy it with soup, stew or chili.

 ~~~~~